-Title: Building planning and drawing Code: 18B11CE923
+Title: Building Planning and Drawing

+Credit: 3

 The objective of this course is to introduce the conventional building materials and techniques used in civil engineering construction.

 Course Description Outcome CO1 Outline and understand basic principles of building design and planning CO2 Develop the necessary drawing skills; create multilayer architectural and working drawing CO3 Describe the Guidelines for staircases and its planning CO4 Identify Plan a building following the bye-laws CO5 Demonstrate the Specifications for Truss and roof Drawings.
 CO6 Apply the building drawings concept to discover and develop ideas for designing residential, commercial, and public buildings.